More planes are flying with passengers in every seat. Mergers have cut costs. Ticket prices are up. Fuel prices are down.

 These are good, if not at least better, times for the airlines.
 So it was interesting to hear a radio interview with Delta Air Lines CEO Richard Anderson who came out in favor of letting the U.S. government adopt a national airline policy.

-Not a return to old-fashioned regulation, mind you, but fixes to air traffic, reductions in taxes and, somehow, letting this public policy plan still be nimble enough to let the free market determine the industry’s direction.
+Not a return to old-fashioned regulation of the pre-1970s era, mind you, but fixes to air traffic, reductions in taxes and, somehow, letting this public policy plan still be nimble enough to let the free market determine the industry’s direction.

 In other words, we should be more like China.